-On Thursday, March 17, 2022, Minnesota Academy of Family Physicians (MAFP) member Emily Onello, MD, assistant professor at the University of Minnesota Medical School, Duluth campus, testified in support of SF 3563, legislation which will provide tax credits to precepting physicians and other health care clinicians that serve as preceptors in Minnesota.
+On Thursday, March 17, 2022, Minnesota Academy of Family Physicians (MAFP) member Emily Onello, MD, assistant professor at the University of Minnesota Medical School, Duluth campus, testified in support of SF 3563, legislation which will provide tax credits to precepting physicians and other health care clinicians who serve as preceptors in Minnesota.

-Most physicians who serve as preceptors for our future health care workforce do this without compensation.
+“Most physicians who serve as preceptors for our future health care workforce do this without compensation.
 They do it because they know the importance of the work.
 However, with greater pressure on reducing health care costs, there is greater pressure to increase production in our fee-for-service health care reimbursement model.
 That is resulting in employers not seeing the value in, and providing the time for, precepting.
 Providing a tax credit is one small way to reward those who continue to serve this important role.

 This alone will not solve our health care worker shortage.
-But, it will help me and my colleagues to recruit physicians and others in the health care team to serve as a preceptor, ensuring we have a well-trained workforce in the future.
+But, it will help me and my colleagues to recruit physicians and others in the health care team to serve as a preceptor, ensuring we have a well-trained workforce in the future.“

 -Emily Onello, MD